Fall Session: September 11 - November 12, 2017

 - Updated version of JAVA

-- A headset with microphone may be useful but not necessary.
+- A headset with microphone may be useful but is not necessary

-- Support via virtual office hours using Collaborate (a tool within the Blackboard course management system) and email with the instructor and teaching assistant.
+- Support via virtual office hours using Cisco WebEx (a tool within the Blackboard course management system) and email with the instructor and teaching assistant

 - Healthcare Lean Six Sigma Green Belt Certificate of Completion